What is a franchise?

 Here are some links to get you started:

-Franchising & Business Opportunities Expo industry directory
+Franchising Expo industry directory

 A comprehensive list of new and established franchisors, as well as legal, financial and business experts.